National Museum of the United States Army: Objectives

-Museum design
+Design

 The centerpiece of the National Museum of the United States Army will be a major exhibition facility where the stories of soldiers will be joined with thousands of artifacts, documents, and images tracing the history of the United States Army through a series of chronological and thematic galleries.

 In September 2008, the Army selected Skidmore, Owings & Merrill of New York as the design architect and Christopher Chadbourne & Associates of Boston as the exhibit design firm.
 In 2012, Eisterhold Associates Inc. assumed the exhibit planning and Design and Production, Inc. began the exhibit fabrication.

 Fort Belvoir North Post location

 On 17 June 2011 the Department of Defense released a press release, stating:

 Fort Belvoir is spread over several locations, but the main base is in Fairfax County, Virginia and occupies the former "Belvoir" estate of William Fairfax.
 The post is bisected by US Route 1 ("Richmond Highway"): the area of Ft.
 Belvoir between US Route 1 and the Potomac River is the "South Post", while the area between US Route 1 and Telegraph Road is the "North Post".
 The site for the museum is on the North Post, along the Fairfax County Parkway at the intersection with Kingman Road.
 The address, 1775 Liberty Drive, is a nod to the year of the Army's founding.

 Ft.
 Belvoir is about 20 miles south of Washington D.C., and 3 miles south of George Washington's historic Mount Vernon estate, which draws over one million visitors per year.